 \subsection{Setup}

-\textbf{Datasets.} For Max-Cut and Max-\textit{k}-Cut, we use the \textit{Gset} benchmark~\citep{ye2003}, a widely recognized dataset comprising toroidal, planar, and random graphs with $800$ to $20{,}000$ nodes, totaling 71 instances.
-For MIS, we employ \textit{d}-regular random graphs (\textit{d}-RRGs), where each node has degree $d$, following the experimental setup of~\citet{schuetz2022combinatorial}.
-To evaluate performance across both sparse and dense graph structures, we consider degrees $d \in \{3, 100\}$ and graph sizes $n \in \{10^4, 5 \times 10^4\}$ nodes.
-For each $(n, d)$ configuration, we generate 20 independent graph instances to ensure statistical significance.
-For Max-\textit{k}-SAT, we use the datasets from~\citet{tonshoff2022one}, which include 3CNF, 4CNF, and 5CNF formulas, each containing 50 instances.
+\textbf{Datasets.} For Max-Cut and Max-\textit{k}-Cut, we use the Gset benchmark~\citep{ye2003}, a widely recognized dataset comprising graphs with $800$ to $20{,}000$ nodes, totaling 71 instances.
+For Max-\textit{k}-SAT, we use the datasets from~\cite{tonshoff2022one}, which include 3CNF, 4CNF, and 5CNF formulas, each containing 50 instances.
 This enables consistent and comparable evaluation with existing work.

 \textbf{Baselines.} We consider two types of baseline algorithms: For traditional heuristics with GPU accelerations, we adopt (i) \texttt{ABS2}~\citep{nakano2023diverse}: an evolutionary method featuring three diverse strategies: multiple search, multiple genetic operations and multiple solution pools; and (ii) \texttt{FEM}~\citep{shen2025free}: an annealing-based method with additional techniques tailored for Max-Cut.
 For the learning-based approaches, we consider the following state-of-the-art methods: (iii) \texttt{PIGNN}~\citep{schuetz2022combinatorial}: an unsupervised method for QUBO problems, which leverage physics-inspired GNNs and delivers commendable performance; (iv) \texttt{ANYCSP}~\citep{tonshoff2022one}: a GNN-based reinforcement learning approach for constraint satisfaction problems, utilizing a compact graph representation and global search actions; (v) \texttt{CRA}~\citep{ichikawa2024controlling}: an annealing-based method that control the convexity of objectives, with GNNs leveraged to further enhance the performance; and (vi) \texttt{ROS}~\citep{qiu2024ros}: a GNN-guided relax-optimize-and-sample method with fine tuning techniques, designed for Max-$k$-Cut problems.
 Finally, we consider the advanced commercial solver (vii) \texttt{Gurobi}~12.0.2~\citep{gurobi}.